UCL-BLIC/legion-buildscripts/cytofpipe/v0.2/README.md

 #### 1.3.
 Run the pipeline

-Let’s say you have a folder called my_cytof_analyses in your home in legion that contains a directory with the FCS files, the parameters file and perhaps a config file, for example:
+Let’s say you have a folder called my_cytof_analyses in your home in legion that contains a directory with the FCS files, a file that contains the markers that you wnat to use for clustering, and perhaps a config file, for
+example:

 ```
 /home/user/Scratch/my_cytof_analyses/